 The server software is available for a variety of Linux distributions and versions.
 The OpenVPN Access Server Software Packages page can provide you with more information on those.

 Installing Access Server is simple — just download the appropriate package for your system and then use a package manager to install it.
-If your business utilizes an Infrastructure As A Service (IaaS) Cloud provider, you can extend those benefits to your VPN Server by using our preconfigured solutions for AWS, Azure, and Google Cloud.
+If your business utilizes an Infrastructure As A Service (IaaS) Cloud provider, you can extend those benefits to your VPN Server by using our preconfigured solutions for AWS, Azure, GCP, Digital Ocean, and Oracle.